socialray/makahiki-ktuh/doc/installation-makahiki-local.rst

 Under normal circumstances, invoking this script after pulling any new changes from the repository is sufficient to bring your local installation up to date.

+Makahiki has several other scripts useful for development.
+For complete documentation, see :ref:`section-scripts`.

 8. Test your installation
 -------------------------